MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/power-query-folding.md

 Note that when a Power Query query encompasses multiple data sources, incompatibility of data source privacy levels can prevent query folding from taking place.
 For more information, read the [Power BI Desktop privacy levels](../desktop-privacy-levels.md) article.

-## Determining when a query can be folded
+## Determine when a query can be folded

 In the Power Query Editor window, it is possible to determine when a Power Query query can be folded.
 In the **Query Settings** pane, when you right-click the last applied step, if the **View Native Query** option is enabled (not greyed out), then the query can be folded.